TranslationalBioinformaticsUnit/Benchmarking-SegmentationMethods-ST/README.md

       ```

 The pipeline will preprocess, generate the patches and run the added segmentation tools
-(moddify "**../nextflow/main.nf**" to adapt any preprocessing step or the selection of segmentation tools).
+- Moddify "**../nextflow/main.nf**" to adapt any preprocessing step or the selection of segmentation tools.

 # Contributing
 Contributions to improve this repository are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.